Shubh2-0/Shubh2-0/README.md

 🌱 I love to learn to code in different languages, and I am particularly interested in the field of Artificial Intelligence (AI) and its applications in daily life.
 I find the concept of AI fascinating and believe that it has the potential to revolutionize various industries and enhance our everyday experiences.

 🙋🏻‍♂️ I am very passionate about learning new things, and exploring the possibilities of AI is one of my primary interests.
-I enjoy staying updated with the latest advancements and techniques in AI, as well as experimenting with different AI algorithms and models.
+I enjoy staying updated with the latest advancements and techniques in AI and experimenting with different AI algorithms and models.

 👨🏽‍💻 Currently, I am focused on deep learning, competitive coding, data structures, and algorithms.
 I believe that a strong foundation in these areas is crucial for effectively working with AI technologies.